remy1618/optics/README.md

     'DLC60W', 'DLC80WA', 'ITO', 'PDMS', 'ZnO']

-Each of the materials is a subclass of the Layer class.
-The MultiLayer class is the physical model of the multilayer thin film and is composed of a list of Layers.
+Each of the materials is a subclass of the `Layer` class.
+The `MultiLayer` class is the physical model of the multilayer thin film and is composed of a list of `Layers`.
 Let's say we want to look at the transmittance of an ultrathin silver film with and without an aluminum nitride antireflection coating.
 First we initialize the structures.

 ```python